 How to get baby to nap in a crib during the day?

 Just like you want to prepare the room for sleep at night, similar arrangements should be made for naptime.
 These include:

 - Make sure the bedroom is relatively quiet.
 You can carry on conversations in the home but avoid vacuuming or other loud activities.

 - Consider a white noise machine or soothing sounds if it helps your child fall asleep faster and sleep more soundly.

 - Don’t forget to include a lovey.
 Loveys should be a part of the family, and even though your kid isn’t likely to be hanging on to a lovey during college years, it can be helpful to have one now.

-The transition from the parents’ room or becoming accustomed lax or unstructured sleeping habits can make it hard to train your child to sleep in his own crib.
-Once you’ve implemented these tips, you may be pleasantly surprised to find out that your child loves sleepy time, or at least lets you put him in his crib with minimal drama.
+The transition from the parents’ room or becoming accustomed to lax or unstructured sleeping habits can make it hard to train your child to sleep in his own crib.
+Once you’ve implemented these tips, you may be pleasantly surprised to find out that your child loves sleepy time or at least lets you put him in his crib with minimal drama.

 Jill Zwarensteyn is the Editor for Sleep Advisor and a Certified Sleep Science Coach.
 She is enthusiastic about providing helpful and engaging information on all things sleep and wellness.